MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/run-nodejs-virtual-machine.md

 ## 5. Clean up resources

-Once you have completed this tutorial, you need to remove the resource group, which includes all its resources to make sure you are not billed for any more usage.
+Once you've completed this tutorial, you need to remove the resource group, which includes all its resources to make sure you aren't billed for any more usage.

 In the same terminal, use the Azure CLI command, [az group delete](/cli/azure/group#az-group-delete), to delete the resource group: